I don't understand the hype for this one.

 Bunny Girl Senpai is full of the same issues commonly criticized in most light novel adaptations, so why does it get a free pass?
 Harem tropes, waifu bait, incest teasing, thin characterization, vague pseudoscience, and an asshole deadpan protagonist who solves a bunch of girls’ problems for them.
 Most of all, the art and sound are incredibly mediocre excluding the many moments when CloverWorks chooses to bend over and spray shit in our eyes with its abundance of hideous CGI crowds.

 First and foremost, I hate the writing in Bunny Girl Senpai.
-Consider the '4' points I rated the show overall to be a generous acknowledgment of its basic merits; it is watchable but flawed in so many ways.
-Right from the beginning, the series gave me a negative impression, but the overwhelming hype I heard for it throughout the season convinced me to continue watching.
+Consider the '4' points I rated the show overall to be a generous acknowledgment of its basic features.
+It was painful to watch, but not irredeemable.
 The story follows Sakuta, a second year in high school, as he tries to help girls afflicted by a supernatural phenomenon known as Adolescence Syndrome.
-If that sounds like a psychological disorder concocted by a pretentious teenage boy to try and sound smart, that’s because it is.
-If a character goes invisible or if everyone is stuck in a three-day long time loop, then it’s labeled Adolescence Syndrome, so more or less it’s the author’s fancy word for a cheap plot device.
+If that sounds like a psychological disorder concocted by a pretentious teenage boy trying to sound smart, that’s because it is.
+If a character suddenly becomes invisible or if everyone is trapped in a three-day long time loop, then the author will call it Adolescence Syndrome and leave the rest up to our imaginations.
+In other words, it's the author’s way of masking a cheap plot device.
 Rather than giving us a coherent explanation for the syndrome, the author just handwaves it with common quantum mechanics like Schrodinger's Cat and Laplace's Demon.
 It’s loosely defined as a supernatural affliction that manifests in people who are going through severe stress, whether it be cyberbullying causing physical cuts, or going invisible because you’re sick of attention.
-To the show’s credit, as a plot device, it is used to craft some intriguing character conflicts and give some tangible relatability to the cast.
+To the show’s credit, as a plot device, it is used to craft some empathetic struggles within the characters and even a little bit of relatability.
 However, these conflicts aren’t executed nearly as well as they could be.
 The story is told through five parts, each with a new girl for Sakuta to help and flirt with.
-This standard setup is so unbearable to watch play out because of how terrible Sakuta is as a protagonist.
+This standard harem setup is so unbearable to watch play out because Sakuta is just an awful protagonist.

 Sakuta is the average deadpan, cynical, uncaring protagonist, except he’s also an unlikable asshole.
 His one single tone of voice is monotonous boredom, and he almost never wavers from it for the entire series.
-Keep in mind, this show is FULL of dialogue, but it has no goddamn clue how to make it seem interesting.
-Sakuta’s dialogue isn’t witty or clever like well written deadpan characters are, it’s just vulgar, gross, and offensive.
-Deceptively, he acts like he’s being a terrible person ironically, and in turn, people don’t think he’s that bad of a guy.
-However, in truth, everything he says is unironic, there’s no nuance, he’s just a bad person.
-Never is he punished for being an asshole, sometimes girls might comment on his behavior if he says something especially inappropriate to them, but right away they move on and act like he’s jesus-kun again.
+Keep in mind, this show is FULL of dialogue, but it has no goddamn clue how to make any of it seem interesting.
+Sakuta’s dialogue isn’t witty or clever like you would expect from a deadpan character, it’s just vulgar, gross, and obnoxious.
+Deceptively, treats everyone like crap and hides behind irony so that people don’t think he’s that bad of a guy.
+However, everything he says is actually unironic, there’s no nuance, no punchline, he’s just a bad person.
+He is never punished for being an asshole, sometimes girls might comment on his behavior if he says something especially inappropriate to them, but right away they move on and act like he’s Jesus-kun again.
 For example, when a girl says something rude to him he fires back with:

 “Are you on your period or something?”